Well, I did it. I finally lost some weight.

 “How did I do it?” you ask.
 It was really quite simple.
 I simply stopped eating the tons of carbs I crave.
 Many of the very foods I love, I simply gave up.
-And it wasn’t even lent.
+And it wasn’t even Lent.

 Funny thing, I noticed that I feel better and my “digestion” has improved.
-Don’t worry – no gory details regarding how the digestion has improved.
+Don’t worry—no gory details regarding how the digestion has improved.
 Let’s just say things are better, and leave it at that.

-I’m been doing this for about five months now, so it’s not just a diet.
+This is not just a diet.
 I’m thinking this is my new life style.
 Eating less and differently means I do experience hunger during the day more than before when I’d nosh on chips or something else filling.
 But I’ve learned it’s actually okay for me to do be a little hungry and to do without.

 So…have you learned that yet?